IAEA-NDS/endf-parserpy/docs/source/overview/endf_navigation.rst

    endf_dict[2][151]['isotope'][1]['range'][1]['spingroup'][1]['AJ']

-The corresponding :class:`~endf_parserpy.accessories.EndfPath` would be given by
+The corresponding :class:`~endf_parserpy.EndfPath` would be given by

 ``2/151/isotope/1/range/1/spingroup/1/AJ``